Maldoon/Aurora_repository/README.md

-If you are here for the fixes, then you must download the files and place them in: ...customs/user/ user directory
+If you are here for the fixes, then you must download the files and place them in: the user folder in your custom settings.